Moistbobo/DOIO-KB16-VIA-keymap/README.md

 ### Via 1
 1. Download `kb16-01-via1.json`
-2. In VIA, go to File > Import Keymap,and select the json file
+2. In VIA, go to File > Import Keymap, and select the json keymap file